michael-steinert-repository/SolidityHardhatEthersReactDApp/README.md

 ## Ethereum
 * Ethereum is an Open Source, globally decentralized Computing Infrastructure that executes Smart Contracts
-* It uses an Blockchain to synchronize and store its Changes
+* It uses a Blockchain to synchronize and store its Changes
 * It uses a Cryptocurrency called Ether to meter and constrain Execution Resource Costs

 ## Contract ABI Specification